 The red back / white stomach coloration is an example of countershading, a common technique for hiding from predators.
 When the sun hits your darker back and your lighter stomach is in the shade, it creates an optical illusion of flatness that helps to obscure your shape.
 Many, many modern prey animals exhibit countershading, so it makes sense that dinosaurs would also have used this technique.

 Note: Why are ring tails so popular in nature?
 It might have to do with math.

 A week after Zheng’s team published, Vinther’s own team announced the results of their melanosome examination.
 They looked in great detail at the Late Jurassic paravian dinosaur Anchiornis, which is known from hundreds of exquisitely-preserved fossils, taking melanosome samples from all over the body to create a comprehensive picture.
 Anchiornis is colored like a woodpecker–mostly black body, with white-spangled wings and a red crown.
 The fact that it’s so uncannily similar to the coloration of modern woodpeckers, to whom it’s not super closely related, is why it’s shown using a tree hole nest in the picture above.
 Maybe something about the woodpecker lifestyle makes this coloration advantageous.

 In 2011, a ridiculously well-preserved ankylosaur mummy from the Early Cretaceous was unearthed in Alberta.
 It took five years to prepare the fossil for study, and it was finally given a name (and a color) in 2017–Borealopelta.
 Melanosomes in the skin of Borealopelta showed that it was rusty red, and also countershaded.
 This indicates that it still needed to hide from predators, despite being 3,000 pounds–the size of a small rhino!
 Modern animals that large don’t bother with countershading because there’s really nothing large enough around to threaten them.
-(The largest terrestrial predators today cap out at around 2300 lbs for the saltwater crocodile, and 1500 lbs for the polar bear.
+(The largest terrestrial predators today cap out at around 2300 pounds for the saltwater crocodile, and 1500 pounds for the polar bear.
 The large carcharodontosaurs of the time that may have threatened Borealopelta got up to 13,000 pounds!)
 And that indicates that Borealopelta’s armor was not just for show, and that the Cretaceous was a very scary time.